camilne9/election_analytics_blog/posts/narrative.md

 ## Nationally

-To test the effect of Hispanic Voters, I can plot
+To test the effect of Hispanic Voters, I can plot the change in the Democratic margin from 2016 to 2020 against the perentage of the county population that is Hispanic.

 ![every county together](../figures/media_narrative_figures/national_hvm.png)

+From this plot

+Since the presidential election is decided state by state, we can consider how the this trend decomposes on a state by state basis.
+I plot the same trend broken down for each state.

 ![state by state](../figures/media_narrative_figures/states_hvm.png)

 In this plot we see that many of the states have relationships very close to horizontal.
 These relationships suggest that, at least in these states, the media narrative does not describe the election well.
+However, some of these states do show a notable slope.
+I will now consider some states more closely.

 ## Populous States

+Since we are looking for evidence for or against the media narrative that Hispanic voters are pivotal, it is important to pay particularly close attention to states with large Hispanic populations (by percentage) because Hispanic voters will be more prone to indeed swing the result of the election.
+These are the states with the largest

 ![table of states with largest Hispanic population](../figures/media_narrative_figures/hispanic_population.png)

+We can now take a closer look at the trends in these states.

 ![states with large Hispanic populations](../figures/media_narrative_figures/populous_hvm.png)

 ## Close States

-Since we are considering whether Hispanic Voters were pivotal, it is especially important to consider states with close results because in these states, although there may not be a large Hispanic population, it does not take as many votes to flip the result.
+Since we are considering whether Hispanic Voters were pivotal, it is also especially important to consider states with close results because in these states, although there may not be a large Hispanic population, **it does not take as many votes to flip the result**.

 ![close states](../figures/media_narrative_figures/close_hvm.png)

+In this plot we see that these states have weak relations with slightly positive slopes.
+This means that in counties with greater Hispanic proportions Democrats tended to do better in 2020 than 2016.
+However, since these trends are not pronounced

 # Qualitiative Visualization